AnOpenSauceDev/Methane-mod/README.md

 I'm working on other projects most of the time, so don't expect me to finish things straight away. <br>
 Any questions you have should be handled in [Discussions.](https://github.com/AnOpenSauceDev/Methane-mod/discussions) <br>

-If you **REALLY** want to get your hands on bleeding-edge builds (for whatever reason), github actions always has builds of the latest commits.

 > [!IMPORTANT]
 > please do not re-upload my mods to other platforms without my permission.
 The only places this mod is available and supported is on Modrinth and Github. <br>